 As we embark on this journey, we’re curious about your experiences.
-Which rooms take priority for you in a new house and why?
-How do you decide on a theme for your rooms?
+Which rooms take priority when you move into a new house, and why?
+How do you decide on themes for your rooms?
 Please share your thoughts and ideas.